 In the middle of winter, the sun does not get high enough to hit the East & West facing roof aspects during the day.

-The PVGIS figures show that the East facing roof would add about 1800kWh per year and the West facing roof another 2600kWh.
-Our existing South aspect roof generated 7400kWh in 2023.
+The PVGIS figures show that the new solar panels would add about 3900kWh per year.
+Our existing 6.63kW South facing roof generated 7400kWh in 2023.

-The combined figure is 11,800kWh and about 60% more than we currently produce over a whole year.
+The combined figure is 11,300kWh and about 53% more than we currently produce over a whole year.

 The additional solar panels will not just provide more peak power.
 They will 'fatten out' our daily generation curve (this one is from July 2023), to start generating more power earlier in the day and to then continue generating more power later into the day.
 This means more energy will generated each day and a lot more energy will be generated in the 'peak rate' evening period.
 The 'tail' currently captured at the end of each day will be filled out.
 In theory, we could produce more than 70kWh on a good day.

-At the moment, we have a 6.63kW system with 6.0kW of Enphase microinverters and we rarely see the peak power exceed 5.8kW, though in ideal conditions we have observed 6.1kW.
+At the moment, we have a 6.63kW system with 6.0kW of Enphase microinverters and we rarely see the peak generation exceed 5.8kW, though in (rare) ideal conditions we have observed 6.1kW.
 Given that our home typically uses 300-500W, we typically export a maximum of 5.4kW.
-The additional solar generation would allow us to hit the 6.63kW figure, so we would also apply to try and get our export limit increased.
-We would still add these panels though even if we can not get a higher export limit.
-We would also need to apply to connect a second Tesla Powerwall 2.
+Our additional solar generation would allow us to exceed 6.63kW though, so we are applying to get our export limit increased.
+We would still add these panels, even if we can't get a higher export limit.

 I am adding a solar roof to our extension to improve our quality of life.
 The additional solar energy generated means:

-We are also looking at adding a second Tesla Powerwall to our system, to ensure some of the planned HVAC components can run on cheap rate electricity throughput the whole day.
-This will mean we can run our home using only cheap rate electricity and solar energy.
-It will also mean we can run our home through longer power outages and the two Powerwalls will be able to handle house loads up to 10kW.
+I looked at adding a second Tesla Powerwall to our system, to ensure some of the planned HVAC components can run on cheap rate electricity throughout the whole day.
+It would also mean we can run our home through longer power outages and the two Powerwalls will be able to handle house loads up to 10kW.
 Both will charge at 5kW too and take less than 3 hours to fully charge on cheap rate electricity.